BaiyangZhang/oldBlog/_posts/2023-04-10-Electrodynamics-in-Terms-of-Forms.md

 \delta^{123}_ {132}=-1,\quad  \delta^{123}_ {231}=1, \quad  \delta^{123}_ {124}=0.
 $$

-We can then define the usual permutation symbol as
+We can then define the usual · as
 $$
 \epsilon_ {I} = \epsilon_ {i_ {1}\dots i_ {n}} =\epsilon^{I}= \delta^{I}_ {12\dots n}.
 $$
+**Note that it is called a symbol and it is not a tensor!** So don't use the metric to raise or lower the indices!

 In the above-mentioned notations, the wedge product of two differential forms $\alpha,\beta$ can be written as (in components)
 $$